-34. Over the past five years, has total funding from all sources for afterschool coordination in your city:
+Decreased Increased Don't lenow 34.
+Over the past five years, has total funding from all sources for afterschool coordination in your city:

-$\bigcirc$ Decreased
+O Increased \bigcirc Decreased

-$\bigcirc$ Remained the same
+\bigcirc Remained the same

-$\bigcirc$ Increased
+O Don't know \bigcirc Increased

-$\bigcirc$ Don't know
+\bigcirc Don't know

-Τh ank You um - rou

-Thank you very much for taking the time to provide us with information about your city's afterschool program coordination efforts.
+Thank ' Vou Thank y orogran rou you very much for taking the time to provide us with information about your city's afterschool In coordination efforts.
 Once the final report is published, we will send you the link.
-If you have questions later, please feel free to contact the study director, Ivan Charner, at icharner@fhi360.org.

-As we mentioned earlier, in appreciation for your time, and if you are permitted by your employer, we would like to make a \$100 contribution to one of the following five charities serving children and youth.

-35. Which of the following charities would you like the donation to support?

-Reading is Fundamental - motivates children (0-8) to read by engaging children, parents and community.
+If you have Ins later, please feel free to contact the study director, Ivan Charner, at icharner@fhi360.org. nentioned earlier, in appreciation for your time, and if you are permitted by your employer, we ike to make a \$100 contribution to one of the following five charities serving children and !
+35. V Which of the following charities would you like the donation to support?
+F Reading is Fundamental - motivates children (0-8) to read by engaging children, parents and community.
 American Library Association's Disaster Relief Fund - donations will support libraries in areas dealing with natural disasters.

-Big Brothers/Big Sisters - a mentoring network providing children facing adversity with strong, professionally supported one-on-one relationships with adults.

-Children's Defense Fund - works to give every child what they need to thrive and reach their full potential through policy change and programs for children and families.

-National Center for Children in Poverty - a public policy center dedicated to promoting the economic security, health, and wellbeing of America's low-income families and children.
+Big Brothers/Big Sisters - a mentoring network providing children facing adversity with strong, professionally supported one-celationships with adults. on-oi Children's Defense Fund - works to give every child what they need to thrive and reach their full potential through policy char and programs for children and families. nge National Center for Children in Poverty - a public policy center dedicated to promoting the economic security, health, and well being of America's low-income families and children.
+II- () [Decline contribution ou have any additional questions or comments about afterschool coordination or this survey?

-Decline contribution

-36. Do you have any additional questions or comments about afterschool coordination or this survey?